jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 To learn about all the features, see the [IBM DevOps Services website](https://hub.jazz.net/learn).

-You've already used the command line modify your code and push it to the repository.
+You've already used the command line to modify your code and push it to the repository.
 Now you can use the Web IDE in DevOps Services to do the same thing.

-If you go back to the deployment page, you can click **Edit Code** to access the complete, integrated Web IDE that's based on the [Eclipse Orion](http://orion.eclipse.org/) open-source project.
+If you go back to the deployment page, you can click **EDIT CODE** to access the complete, integrated Web IDE that's based on the [Eclipse Orion](http://orion.eclipse.org/) open-source project.

 Here's what the Web IDE looks like with the example project open: